utkarshsinha73/Quora-Question-Pair-Similarity/README.md

 2.Preprcessing

 Some basic features like common word count, common word share etc. were extracted before text preprocessing.
-Stemming and stopword removal was performed on the text to clean it.
+Stemming, decontraction and stopword removal was performed on the text to clean it.
 Subsequently some advanced features were extracted using fuzzy string matching.

 3.Featurization